mpadge/hackmd-stat-software/standards/general.md

 -   **G2.6** *Software should accept as input as many of the above standard tabular forms as possible, including extension to domain-specific forms.*
--   **G2.7** *Software should provide appropriate conversion routines as part of initial pre-processing to ensure that all other sub-functions of a package receive inputs of a single defined class or type.*
+-   **G2.7** *Software should provide appropriate conversion or dispatch routines as part of initial pre-processing to ensure that all other sub-functions of a package receive inputs of a single defined class or type.*
 -   **G2.8** *Software should issue diagnostic messages for type